t-data-h/trino-on-k8s/README.md

 $ cd docker/hive3 && ../docker_build.sh project/hive:3.1.3
 ```

-## Setup / configure the local repository.
+## Setup / Configure the Working Directory.

 Ensure all variables above are defined and *exported* to the environment.
 Passing an argument to the script will show the configuration only and